 Six tips to get more local customers

-That’s why it’s so important to have your website show up on the web wherever your potential customers are searching for your business.
-So in this post, we’ll share six simple tips you can implement today to start connecting with more locals who may be interested in buying from you.
+That’s why it’s so important to have your website appear wherever your potential customers are searching for your business.
+In this post, we’ll share six simple tips you can implement today to start connecting with more locals who may be interested in buying from you.

 1. Optimise for local search engine results